U.S. farm sector stockpiles Chinese chemicals before scheduled tariffs

 A 25 percent tariff may result in U.S. glyphosate prices rising by 15 or 20 percent, he said.

-The tariffs would affect Syngenta (SYNN.NS), which imports Chinese products for its crop protection formulations, said spokesman Paul Minehart.
+The tariffs would affect Syngenta, which imports Chinese products for its crop protection formulations, said spokesman Paul Minehart.
 The company is seeking alternate sources, he said.

 Nutrien, the retailer that sells to farmers, has already stockpiled chemicals including dicyandiamide (DCD), a fertilizer ingredient made almost exclusively in China.